Q: What is your area of expertise?

 Q: You head one of the signature events – the Awards Gala.
 Can you talk us through what this event entails?

 A: Our Awards Gala takes about a year of planning, with many members sitting on the committee.
 This event allows our local designers to submit their recently-completed projects, and to be recognized for their creative work.
 This is the one night of the year where we get to share projects with everyone in the Western New York design industry, with an amazing dinner and awards portion.
 We use the evening to celebrate our local designers and the field of interior design!

 Q: Is there a specific IIDA NY event or program that has inspired you the most, or that you found the most beneficial to members?

 A: Buffcon is by far the best event for our local designers, as they can see over 60 vendors within a four-hour period.
 The event is always well attended, and we are adding vendors every year.

 Q: What projects are you currently working on?

-Q: What’s your favorite ‘design space’ in New York?
+Q: What’s your favorite ‘design space’ in your local Buffalo area?

 Q: What is a fun fact about you?